You can view National Archives records in our research centres.

 You are welcome to bring your own laptop, tablet or other device into the research centre to type notes.
 Most desks in the research centre are equipped with power points for this purpose.

-Wi-fi is available 7 days a week, on the ground floor of the National Office in Parkes, Canberra and in all of our research centres, except Darwin.
+Free Wi-fi is available on the ground floor of the National Office in Parkes, Canberra and in all of our research centres, except Darwin.

 Terms and conditions for using our free wi-fi

 We closely monitor internet use via our wi-fi.

 We ask you to restrict your internet use to research-related material and take care not to infringe copyright when using our internet.

 The Classification (Publications, Film and Computer Games) Act 1995 governs use of our wi-fi.